patsysaurer/cake-memory/README.md

-# Cake Match Game
+# Cake Memory Game
 🎂🍰🎂🎂
 🎂🎂🎂🎂
 🎂🎂🍰🎂

 This is a fun memory game to match up the different cakes!

-# How to Build This Game
+# How I Built This Game

 ### 1. Create the Card Images array
 - Outside of the App function, create an Array called cardImages.